g00dduck/wheres-the-recipe/src/pages/recipes/lemon-poppyseed-cake-01.md

 18. Transfer cakes to an airtight container to seal in moisture.
 Let cakes cool completely then frost with cream cheese frosting.

 ### Cream Cheese Frosting
-1. <b>Cream Cheese Frosting:</b> In the bowl of an electric stand mixer fitted with the paddle attachment, cream together butter and cream cheese until smooth.
+1. In the bowl of an electric stand mixer fitted with the paddle attachment, cream together butter and cream cheese until smooth.
 2. Add in vanilla extract and powdered sugar and mix until light and fluffy.
 3. Freeze in 3 minute increments as needed, stirring between increments until frosting is desired consistency.